Doctor of Physical Therapy, University of Florida, Gainesville, FL (2016)

 Pelvic Floor Physical Therapy

-A member of the American Physical Therapy Association (APTA) as well as the APTA Section on Women’s Health, Alicia loves helping patients see connections between the symptoms they are experiencing and the potential solutions they may have never considered.
-She will be seeing patients in GBU’s Dedham Care Center.
+A member of the American Physical Therapy Association (APTA) as well as the APTA Section on Women’s Health, Dr. Jeffrey-Thomas loves helping patients see connections between the symptoms they are experiencing and the potential solutions they may have never considered.
+She is seeing patients in GBU’s Dedham Care Center.